 In SAFRAN, the analysis is performed on homogeneous zones of several hundred square kilometres and the vertical component is explicitly considered with to a 300-metre slicing along the vertical.
-For each grid cell i, the analysed variables $X^{a}(i)$ are then interpolated on an 8 km horizontal grid, considering the average altitude of each grid cell.
+For each grid cell i, the analysed variables

+- 235 $X^{a}(i)$ are then interpolated on an 8 km horizontal grid, considering the average altitude of each grid cell.
 The analysed variables are then used as input to the ISBA surface model.
 At this resolution, the 9892 grids cover all of France as well as some border areas for hydrological purposes.
 However, this resolution is still too coarse to accurately capture the variability of certain variables, particularly in the mountains.
-Lafaysse et al. (2011) demonstrated in the Durance basin that the use of altitude bands was an efficient method to better describe the spatial variability of the snow cover and its impacts on river flows, at a numerical cost much lower than increasing the horizontal resolution.
+Lafaysse et al. (2011) demonstrated in the Durance basin that the use of altitude bands was an efficient method to better describe the spatial variability of the snow cover and its impacts on river - 240 flows, at a numerical cost much lower than increasing the horizontal resolution.
 A similar approach was therefore defined for the entire French territory and can be summarized as follows: for a given mesh i, the SAFRAN analysis is performed every 300 m and the $X^a(i, k)$ are the k sets of analysed variables corresponding to each of the k altitude bands.
-For each i, if the $vertical \ sub-grid \ variability \ is \ sufficiently \ large, \ a \ complementary \ set \ of \ \textit{k'} \ elevation \ bands \ is \ defined \ for \ different \ elevations$ in order to represent this variability.
+For each i, if the vertical sub-grid variability is sufficiently large, a complementary set of k' elevation bands is defined for different elevations in order to represent this variability.
 Vertical interpolation is then performed on the atmospheric forcing at each k' band.
-For each k' band, ISBA simulates surface runoff and soil infiltration which are used to calculate the total surface runoff and soil infiltration for grid point i.
-Of the 9892 grid points, 1044 are above 500 m and have a high variability in sub-grid 255 topography.
+For - 245 each k' band, ISBA simulates surface runoff and soil infiltration which are used to calculate the total surface runoff and soil infiltration for grid point i.
+Of the 9892 grid points, 1044 are above 500 m and have a high variability in sub-grid topography.
 Using a vertical discretization of 300 m at each grid point to represent topographic variability was ideal but too costly.
 A solution based on the distribution of elevations in each grid cell into five bands represented by the quintiles q20, q40, q60 and q80 was adopted.
-For each of the 1044 grid points, the vertical discretization varies spatially, and the vertical discretization is variable when the maximum altitude difference in the grid exceeds 300m.
-Thus, for all of the 1044 points, the minimum difference (23m) between two consecutive bands is obtained in medium mountains, for altitudes of 385m, 694m, 717m, while the maximum difference (986m) is obtained in high mountains for altitudes of 525m, 861m, 1847m, $\underline{\textbf{2013m.}} \textbf{In the end this gives a total of 3878 grid points involved in the calculations of the mountain simulation.
-Figure 1}$ (right panel) shows the elevation of the 1044 grid points where the elevation band method is applied.
+For each of the 1044 grid points, the vertical discretization varies and is at least equal to - 250 300m.
+In the end this gives a total of 3878 grid points involved in the calculations of the mountain simulation.
+Figure 1 (right panel) shows the elevation of the 1044 grid points where the elevation band method is applied.

 In addition, to compensate for the inability of the SIM system to simulate low flows when aquifers are not explicitly considered, subgrid drainage parameterization was used in the original SIM system.
-This subgrid drainage is controlled by a parameter calibrated for both lowland and mountain areas, but such a calibration does not work very well because the water used to support low flows is taken from the rooting zone and not from the aquifer.
-In the new system, this parameterization is removed, and a parameterization has been added to mimic the behaviour of a deep reservoir to support low flows and to limit Formatted: Font: 10 pt, Font color: Text 1 peak flooding due to snowmelt (Lafaysse et al., 2011).
+This subgrid drainage is controlled by a parameter calibrated for both lowland and mountain areas, but such a calibration does not work very well because the water

+255 used to support low flows is taken from the rooting zone and not from the aquifer.
+In the new system, this parameterization is removed, and a parameterization has been added to mimic the behaviour of a deep reservoir to support low flows and to limit peak flooding due to snowmelt (Lafaysse et al., 2011).
 Retaining water due to snowmelt and releasing it during the dry season made it possible to simulate peak flooding, but summer low flows are still underestimated.